-One of the easiest ways to differentiate between sportsbooks is comparing the various bonuses that they offer.
+One of the easiest ways to differentiate between the best online sportsbooks is comparing the various bonuses that they offer.
 The majority of the most reputable betting sites offer lucrative reload bonuses, to sway longtime bettors to hop ship.
 Other, younger sportsbooks, prefer to offer sensational sign-up bonuses, in order to sway newcomers to take their action to their site.

 Deposit, or Sign-up, bonuses will offer a percentage on your initial sportsbook deposit.
 Reload bonuses are essentially the same, except that they offer a percentage of every additional deposit you make with that betting site.

-Sign-up and reload bonuses are the most common types of benefits that sportsbooks offer.
+Sign-up and reload bonuses are the most common types of benefits that sportsbooks online offer.
 However, they aren’t the only type available.
 The most auspicious type of bonus, match bonus, is seldom seen as the primary option but can be extremely alluring.
 Match bonuses will usually ‘match’ the initial deposit, with a varying percentage.
 Match bonuses are usually offered for the most important events of the year – like the Super Bowl or Stanley Cup series, and the matching percentage can go all the way up to 100%.
 Meaning that a $100 deposit will yield a $100 matching bonus.

 The rarest types of bonuses include free bet and no deposit bonuses.
 Free bet bonuses are gratuitous and are usually offered by the most reputable sportsbooks as a simple thank you for signing up.
 These types of bonuses are, as the name suggests, free and are typically reserved for the biggest sporting events of the year, like the NCAA Tournament or the Kentucky Derby.